LERCO-FNO/Abdominal-Vessels-Segmentation/README.md

 Our models are based on the nnU-Net ecosystem and were trained using three different trainer variants, including a topology-aware Skeleton Recall approach that improves segmentation continuity of thin tubular vessel structures and distal branches.

+## Dataset
+The models were trained on a dataset of **50 patients** with dual-phase CECT scans.
+The data format used for training is **NRRD**.
+The dataset is publicly available at Zenodo: [https://zenodo.org/records/17407158](https://zenodo.org/records/17407158).

 ## Key Features